-Tibolone should be used with caution in: asthma, kidney disease, liver disease, fitting (epilepsy), gallstones, high blood pressure, migraine headache, diabetes, otosclerosis (a hearing problem), the rare disease systemic lupus erythematosus (SLE), fibroids (growths) in the womb (uterus), endometriosis (tissue that lines the womb grows in other areas outside the womb), patients with high levels of cholesterol in their blood (hypercholesterolaemia), women who are bleeding from the vagina, women with relatives who have had blood clots, women whose close relatives have had breast cancer or cancer of the lining of the womb, patients who are overweight, women who have had one or more miscarriage, women who are not very active because of major surgery, injury or illness.
+Tibolone should be used with caution in: asthma, kidney disease, liver disease, fitting (epilepsy), gallstones, high blood pressure, migraine headache, diabetes, otosclerosis (a hearing problem), the rare disease systemic lupus erythematosus (SLE), fibroids (growths) in the womb (uterus), endometriosis (tissue that lines the womb grows in other areas outside the womb), patients with high levels of cholesterol in their blood (hypercholesterolaemia), women who are bleeding from the vagina, women with relatives who have had blood clots, women whose close relatives have had breast cancer or cancer of the lining of the womb, patients who are overweight, women who are not very active because of major surgery, injury or illness.

 It should not be used in: women who have ever had an allergic reaction to tibolone, lactose or other sugars or to any other ingredient in the medicine, women taking oestrogen hormone replacement therapy (HRT), women with a history of breast cancer or known or suspected to have breast cancer, women who have had any other cancers that are dependent on hormones for growth, women who have had a stroke or mini-stroke (transient ischaemic attack), heart disease, blood circulation disorders including clotting problems, bleeding from the vagina that has not been investigated by a doctor, severe liver disease, the inherited condition porphyria, endometrial hyperplasia (abnormal growth of the lining of the womb), pregnancy, breast-feeding, Lapp lactase deficiency or poor absorption of glucose-galactose.

 Store below 25ºC but not in the fridge.